Oil companies wonder if North Africa is really worth it

 Others have been slow to resume exploration since the 2011 war.
 Those that are heavily invested have paid the price.

-A mix of labor strikes, militias and political activists have blocked several oil fields and ports since the end of July.
+A mix of labour strikes, militias and political activists have blocked several oil fields and ports since the end of July.

 "Libya is an expensive place to do business.
 To justify the tough terms, oil firms needed very good finds but even before the revolution, exploration results in general had not met expectations," said Beth Hepworth, co-director of Frontier Research and Advisory, which also publishes Libya Monitor.